gmrdad82/gmrdad82/README.md

 # Greetings stranger 👋

-I'm Catalin Ilinca (Tech Wizard).
-I have a strong passion for technology.
-I've been building apps and services since 1998.
+I'm Catalin Ilinca (Tech Wizard) and I have a strong passion for technology.

 I've coded in Ruby, Javascript, Node, C#, PHP, Swift, Objective C, Python, Go, R, Visual Basic.
 I have strong experience with AWS cloud, DevOps services, System Architecture and iOS mobile development.

-🎮 My present area of interest is Game development and Retro Pixel art.
+🎮 I'm also interested in Game development and Retro Pixel art.

 Feel free to follow me using the links bellow: